nf-core/pixelator/docs/output.md

     - `<sample-id>.pixelator-annotate.log`: pixelator log output.
     </details>

+This step uses the `pixelator single-cell annotate` command.

+The annotate command takes as input the edge list (CSV) file generated in the graph command.
+It parses, and filters the edgelist to find putative cells, and it will generate a pxl file containing the edgelist, and an (AnnData object)[https://anndata.readthedocs.io/en/latest/] as well as some useful medatadata.

 ### Downstream analysis

-This step uses the `pixelator single-cell analysis` command.
-Downstream analysis is performed on the `pxl` file generated by the previous stage.
-The results of the analysis is added to the pxl file.

-Currently, the following analysis can be performed (if enabled):

-- polarization scores (enable with `--compute_polarization`)
-- co-localization scores (enable with `--compute_colocalization`)

-This step can be skipped using the `--skip_analysis` option.

 <details markdown="1">
 <summary>Output files</summary>